A Survey of Reinforcement Learning For Economics: RLHF and AI Alignment

 Figure~\ref{fig:preference_sample} reports the main results.
-Three findings stand out.
-First, the correctly specified structural model dominates: even at $K = 25$ it achieves 99.9\% of DP-optimal, illustrating the power of correct specification when the model has a single free parameter.
-Second, the neural network converges more slowly but reaches 99.9\% by $K = 5{,}000$, reflecting the higher sample complexity of a flexible model relative to a one-parameter structural specification.
-Third, DPO plateaus at approximately 95\% by $K = 500$ and does not improve further.\footnote{DPO learns only from $(s,a)$ pairs visited in training trajectories generated by the random behavioral policy.
-It cannot propagate value to undervisited states the way value iteration does after learning a reward model, so states poorly covered by the behavioral policy remain suboptimal regardless of $K$.} This plateau is qualitatively different from the gridworld failure ($-118\%$): DPO recovers a reasonable policy, but the gap does not close with additional data.\footnote{DPO fails catastrophically in gridworld because transitions are stochastic (10\% slip probability) and rewards are transition-dependent.
+The correctly specified structural model reaches 99.9\% of the DP optimum at $K = 25$.
+Its one-parameter specification gives the structural model this sample-efficiency advantage.
+The neural network converges more slowly and reaches 99.9\% by $K = 5{,}000$, consistent with the larger sample requirement of a flexible model.
+DPO reaches approximately 95\% by $K = 500$ and then plateaus.\footnote{DPO learns only from $(s,a)$ pairs visited in training trajectories generated by the random behavioral policy.
+It cannot propagate value to undervisited states the way value iteration does after learning a reward model, so states poorly covered by the behavioral policy remain suboptimal regardless of $K$.} The DPO plateau differs from the gridworld result of $-118\%$.
+DPO recovers a viable job-search policy, but additional data do not close the remaining gap.\footnote{DPO fails catastrophically in gridworld because transitions are stochastic (10\% slip probability) and rewards are transition-dependent.
 The same $(s,a)$ pair yields different rewards depending on whether the agent slipped, so the DPO loss conflates policy quality with transition luck.
-In the job search model, accept/reject deterministically changes employment status, and only the 5\% layoff probability introduces stochastic transitions.} The misspecified constant-amenity model plateaus at 91\% regardless of $K$, because additional preference data cannot correct the omitted variable.
+In the job search model, accept/reject deterministically changes employment status, and only the 5\% layoff probability introduces stochastic transitions.} The misspecified constant-amenity model remains at 91\% as $K$ grows because additional preference data cannot recover the omitted amenity variation.

 Table~\ref{tab:preference_diagnostics} provides state-level diagnostics at $K = 5{,}000$.
 The structural model and neural network achieve near-perfect policy agreement with $\pi^*$ (100\% and 96\% respectively).
 DPO agrees on only 57\% of states with value-function correlation 0.78, systematically underselecting on both wage and amenity dimensions.\footnote{DPO's mean accepted amenity of 3.4 parallels the misspecified structural model's 3.0, though the mechanisms differ: the misspecified model ignores amenity variation by construction, while DPO underweights amenities because the random behavioral policy underrepresents high-amenity employed states in the training data.} The misspecified model agrees on 50\%, with disagreements concentrated where amenity variation matters.\footnote{An online versus offline ablation for the neural network at $K = 1{,}000$ (20 seeds) shows comparable performance: online $73.92 \pm 0.05$, offline $73.99 \pm 0.03$ ($p = 0.09$).
 The random behavioral policy already provides diverse career trajectories covering the full wage-amenity space.}